nmferraz/nmferraz/README.md

 ### Hi there 👋
 <br>
 Welcome to my Github page!
 I am Miguel, and I am from Portugal.<br>
-I am a student who is exploring Full-stack Developement.<br>
+I am a student who is exploring Full-stack Development.<br>

 ---
 #### More